2024 SOJOURN REGISTRATION IS OPEN NOW FOR ALL PADDLERS!

 What is the Schuylkill River Sojourn?

-The Schuylkill River Sojourn is the annual 112-mile guided kayak/canoe trip that begins where the river does, in Schuylkill Haven, PA.
+The Schuylkill River Sojourn is the annual 112-mile guided kayak/canoe trip that begins where the water trail does, in Schuylkill Haven, PA.
 The trip ends seven days later at the end of the iconic Boathouse Row in Philadelphia, just miles from where the Schuylkill connects with the Delaware River.
 The Sojourn includes meals, camping, gear storage, shuttles, and more.
 Now our signature event, the first trip was held as a fundraiser for what was then known as the Schuylkill Greenways Association.
 In 2024, as we mark the 26th year, The Schuylkill River Sojourn has become the stuff of legend and a destination for paddlers across the country and for good reason.

 The Schuylkill River Sojourn is a singular experience that cannot be duplicated.